 “the families of the scribes which dwelt at Jabez; the Tirathites, the Shimeathites, and Suchathites.
 These are the Kenites that came of Hemath, the father of the house of Rechab.”
 (I Chronicles 2:55)

 “The word which came unto Jeremiah from the LORD…Go unto the house of the Rechabites…bring them into the house of the LORD, into one of the chambers, and give them wine to drink…And I set before the sons of the house of the Rechabites pots full of wine, and cups, and I said unto them, Drink ye wine.
 But they said, We will drink no wine: for Jonadab the son of Rechab our father commanded us, saying, Ye shall drink no wine, neither ye, nor your sons for ever: Neither shall ye build house, nor sow seed, nor plant vineyard, nor have any: but all your days ye shall dwell in tents; that ye may live many days in the land where ye be strangers…Therefore thus saith the LORD God of hosts, the God of Israel; Behold, I will bring upon Judah and upon all the inhabitants of Jerusalem all the evil that I have pronounced against them: because I have spoken unto them, but they have not heard; and I have called unto them, but they have not answered…Because ye have obeyed the commandment of Jonadab your father, and kept all his precepts, and done according unto all that he hath commanded you…Jonadab the son of Rechab shall not want a man to stand before me for ever.”
 (Jeremiah 35)What should really pique our interest Moses’ father-in-law the Kenite – Midianite – Hebrew is how much authority he continued to have over Moses after Moses was leading 9 million people camped out at Mount Sinai.
-I’m not going to sidetrack from the main topic other than to mention in passing that it is not inconceivable that he is the interim high priest in the order of Melchizedek during Moses’ hiatus from society.
+I’m not going to sidetrack from the main topic other than to mention in passing that it is not inconceivable that as a descendant of Abraham he is the interim high priest in the order of Melchizedek during Moses’ hiatus from society.
 Jethro’s close relationship with God can be deduced by his